lucianobm/python_boto3/aws_lambda/Enabling-VPC-Flow-Logs/README.md

 By default, VPC Flow Logs are not enabled.
 However, in our scenario, let's say you have a policy that requires they be enabled for any new VPC that gets created in your account.

-In this lesson, we will automate the creation of VPC Flow Logs whenever a new VPC is created.
+We will automate the creation of VPC Flow Logs whenever a new VPC is created.

 - `lambda_function.py` creates VPC Flow Logs for the VPC ID in the event
 - `event-pattern.json` is the CloudWatch Rule event pattern for monitoring the `CreateVpc` API call.